bernhard759/BCN-2024SS-TeamGelb-GoalGuru/sys-doc/design/frontend_components_design.md

 ```

 With React-Query this becomes much more easy by simply using the prop as query key and we also get the loading and error information fro free.

+### Icons

+When working with Icons we use the React-Icons library that provides many icons and is easy to use.